spectrumone/personal-documentation/common-actions.md

 PGPASSWORD=<postgres user password> pg_dump -h127.0.0.1 -Upostgres -Ocx <db name> > /<path>/<name>-`date +%Y%m%d%H%M`.sql
 ```
   * The default is to perform local peer authentication based on your current username.
 If you would like to use a password you must specify the hostname with `-h localhost`.
-  * `-c` Output commands to clean (drop) database objects before you create or restore the plain text dumb.
+  * `-c` Output commands to clean (drop) database objects before you create or restore the plain text dump.
   * `-x` Prevent dumping of access privileges
   * `-O` To make a script that can be restored by any user, but will give that user ownership of all the objects.
   * `-U` User name to connect as.
 The password is the password of the user.